JoinTheGraph/jointhegraph.github.io/articles/gremlin-dsl-implementation-in-csharp/index.md

 }
 ```

-Now the keys are right next to the value sources which makes the traversal more readable in my opinion.
+Now the keys are right next to the value sources which makes the traversal more readable and maintainable in my opinion.
 Also we do not have to specify the value source when we want to get the value of a property which name is the same as the projection key.